bvm-org/bvm/README.md

   *Before*: `a]`
   *After*: `v]`
   *where* `a` is a string or a lexical address.
-If `a` is a string then the dictionary stack is searched by using `a` as a key.
+If `a` is a string which is recognised as the name of an opcode, then the functionality represented by the opcode is pushed onto the current operand stack.
+Otherwise, the dictionary stack is searched by using `a` as a key.
 If a value is found then it is pushed onto the current operand stack.
-If `a` is recognised as an opcode then the functionality represented by the opcode is pushed onto the current operand stack.
-Otherwise the `undef` value is pushed onto the current operand stack.
+If no value is found from the dictionary stack, the `undef` value is pushed onto the current operand stack.
 If `a` is a lexical address, the value pointed to by `a` is pushed onto the current operand stack.
-  *Errors*: Will error if `a` is not a string and `a` is not a lexical address.
+  *Errors*: Will error if `a` is not a string and `a` is not a lexical address, or if there are no items on the current operand stack.
   > Loads a value pointed to by some sort of reference - either a
-  > string keying into the dictionary stack or a lexical
+  > string keying into first the set of known opcodes and secondly the
-  > address.
-Unlike the *implicit default operator*, if the value
+  > dictionary stack, or a lexical address.
+Unlike the **implicit
-  > found is a code segment, it is not executed.
+  > default operator**, if the value found is a code segment, it is
+  > not executed.
+Note that the priority of looking up via the set of
+  > known opcodes first and then the dictionary stack matches exactly
+  > the behaviour of the **implicit default operator**.

 * `STORE`
   *Before*: `a, v]`
   *After*: `]`
   *where* `a` is a string or a lexical address.
-If `a` is a string then the value `v` is stored in the dictionary at the top of the dictionary stack with a key of `a`.
-If an exist value is stored in that dictionary under the same key, it is overwritten and lost.
+If `a` is a string then the value `v` is stored in the dictionary at the top of the dictionary stack under a key of `a`.
+If an existing value is held in that dictionary under the same key, it is overwritten and lost.
 If `a` is a lexical address then the value `v` is stored at the location indicated by `a` and any existing value at that location is lost.
+Note that just like with `ARRAY_STORE`, it is perfectly legal to use a lexical address beyond the length of the indicate lexical scope's operand stack.
-  *Errors*: Will error if `a` is not a string and `a` is not a lexical address.
+  *Errors*: Will error if `a` is not a string and `a` is not a lexical address, or if there are fewer than two items on the current operand stack.
   > The compliment to `LOAD`, takes a value from the operand stack
   > and stores that value at the location indicated.